thegraidenetwork/job-openings/positions/software-engineer.md

 ## Job Description

-As our second software engineer you'll be involved with the whole development cycle.
+As a software engineer you'll be involved with the whole development cycle.
 You will:

-- Gather specifications from the business team at regular product meetings
-- Help plan the technical specifications and architecture of new features and changes
+- Plan the technical specifications and architecture of new features and changes
 - Write high quality, testable code solo and with a pair
 - Spend some time tracking down and squashing bugs (we do one bug sprint per month)
+- Address security and technical debt as it arises
+- Ensure deployments succeed and that production systems stay up

 Learning is part of our culture, so it's okay if you haven't done everything on this list yet.
-Just be ready and willing to learn quickly.
+Just be ready and willing to learn it.

 ### The tech we use

-While you will start out working mostly in our frontend code, you'll also work more with our backend over time.
-We do all our local dev in Docker containers, so you'll get familiar with that as well.
+While you will probably start out working in the part of our codebase you feel most comfortable with, everyone is a full-stack developer here.

 - **Frontend:** Typescript, Angular, Bootstrap
 - **Backend:** PHP, Laravel, MySQL, Redis, NGINX
-- **Continuous Integration:** Docker, Codeship
+- **Virtualization:** Docker, Docker Compose
-- **Production Deployments:** Azure, Ubuntu 18.04, Forge
+- **Production Deployments:** Azure, Linux, Forge

-Here's a diagram of our tech stack to help you visualize it:
+Here's a diagram of our tech stack to help you visualize how the pieces fit together:

 ![](https://i.imgur.com/ZwK0hEM.jpg)